Towards a mirror theorem for GLSMs: GLSM setup and the state space

 \subsection{The state space}

 In this section we introduce the state spaces used for GLSM and quasimap invariants.

-\begin{remark} The potential $w\colon Y \to \CC$ pulls back to $IY$.
-We will also denote it by $w$.
+\begin{remark} The potential $w\colon Y \to \CC$ pulls back to $IY$, the inertia stack of $Y$.
+We will also denote this pullback by $w$.
 Unless otherwise specified, $H_*$ will denote Borel--Moore homology, and all (co)homology groups will have coefficients in $\CC$. \end{remark}

 \begin{definition} The \emph{GLSM state space} of $(V, G, \theta, w)$ is defined as

 where $w^{+\infty} := (\mathfrak{ Re}(w))^{-1}\left( M, \infty \right)$ for $M$ a sufficiently large real number.

 The (Gromov--Witten theory) state space of $Y$ is given by